 “The biggest connection for my students is realizing that science is not something done only in the classroom.
 This stormwater unit helped them to connect science and engineering issues in their own schoolyard and neighborhoods to solutions that they could design themselves.
 Kids are noticing a lot more potential areas of concern, and are thinking of ways to solve these real-life problems.” – Aaron Kinion, 4th grade teacher at Broadview-Thomson K-8

-IslandWood has partnered with Seattle Public Schools to develop a stormwater engineering science unit for fourth grade called Community Waters, now being implemented in 28 Seattle schools.
-A district-wide launch of the curriculum is planned for 2018.
+IslandWood has partnered with Seattle Public Schools to develop a stormwater engineering science unit for fourth grade called Community Waters.
+Expansion of implementation in Seattle schools is ongoing.

-The unit incorporates the new Next Generation Science Standards with a focus on engineering design process and community based learning, through lessons like stormwater runoff investigations in local neighborhoods and building solutions for schoolyard stormwater problems.
+The unit was built around the Next Generation Science Standards with a focus on engineering design process and community based learning.
+Students investigate stormwater runoff in their schoolyard and neighborhood and design a solution for a schoolyard stormwater problem.

 Seattle school teachers can find the Community Waters curriculum, supporting materials, additional training videos, links and details here.

 We are grateful for the generous support of our partner organizations who have helped make this work possible: Seattle Public Schools, King County, Seattle Public Utilities, Boeing and the Washington State Department of Ecology.